atoder/DevDelight/README.md

 # DevDelight
 Contains source code for all of the http://www.devdelight.com videos

-The videos marked with @ correspond to playlist on devdelight.com YouTube channel
+The videos marked with @ sign correspond to playlists on devdelight.com YouTube channel.